On a mobile device? Rotate your screen for best viewing experience.

 Interpreting Specific Tabs

 Contributions to political committees can be in the form of Monetary, Non-Monetary, or Loans.
 Itemized contributions and their type are disclosed on a periodic basis leading up to an election.
 Beginning 90 days before an election, the amount and source –but not type– of contributions exceeding $1,000 must be disclosed within 24-hours (late contributions).
 The type of contributions made during the late reporting period are not differentiated, thus are shown here as “Late Contributions Report”.
-The charts on this page aggregate contributions to committees primarily formed to support/oppose candidates or measures during the 2019 election from contributors giving $100 or more (itemized contributions).
+The charts on this page aggregate contributions to committees primarily formed to support/oppose candidates or measures during the 2020 election from contributors giving $100 or more (itemized contributions).
 Contributions under $100 (unitemized contributions) are represented in aggregate in the summary chart.
 Most contributions less than $1,000 made after the most recent 460 deadline are not reflected.
 Contributions reported as late contributions before a pre-election reporting deadline may not appear here after a deadline if the committee failed to file.
 Late contributions by committees filing with the SFEC by paper are not reflected (Committees can file Form 497 on paper with the SFEC if they are state committees or file with another jurisdiction.)
+Funds from San Francisco’s Public Finance program received by committees are reported on Form 460-I as “Misc.
+Increases to Cash.”

 The charts on this page aggregate expenditures by candidate controlled committees, primarily formed ballot measure committees, and primarily formed candidate committees.
 Expenditures can take the form of payments, accrued expenses (unpaid bills), loans, independent expenditures, or payments to another committee during the late reporting period.